mitchfen/mp3-wav-renamer/README.md

 # renameMyMusic.py

 I am writing this python script to help me organize my mess of a music library.

-I have a lot of songs with random or unintuitive names.
-This program reads each file into an array, then iterates through them and plays each one.
+This program reads each mp3 or wav into a list, then iterates through them and plays each one until a keyboard interupt.

-Each song in the specified directory is played until a keyboard interupt or the song ends, at which point the user is asked to rename the song, delete it, or keep it.
+Then the user is asked to rename the song, delete it, or keep it.

 ## Screenshot